Customer Service Upgrades

 During the 20th century, meter technology did not experience many changes.
 The old mechanical meters were only capable of measuring kilowatt hours of energy used.
-Advanced meters provide energy utilities with information to improve efficiency and reliability and enable new programs for our customers.
+Smart meters provide energy utilities with information to improve efficiency and reliability and enable new programs for our customers.

 - automatic meter readings